Patagonia Capilene Air Crew Review

 The Patagonia Capilene Air is setting a high bar for the potential of base layers in the future.
 Combining extreme warmth with superior breathability, this top performs at high levels allowing it to keep you warm in high output and start/stop activities in the most brutal conditions.
 Its comfort makes it a layer that we used any excuse we could to throw it on and were hard pressed ever to take it off.
 A versatile base layer that will keep you warm and dry layered in frigid temps or cool and dry when you're running the engines at high RPMs during winter activities.
 The tough-to-stomach price and extremely low durability are the black marks on the beauty of this base layer.

 When it comes to warmth, this is one of the highest performing tops we tested.
-The only layer that equaled it in warmth was the SmartWool Merino 250.
 Patagonia has created a brilliant base layer with a fabric that is warm enough to layer through the deepest reaches of winter's cold but breathable enough to wear it as a single layer in the mild temps of spring and fall.

 The high loft sweater-like material is thick and plush and traps heat extremely well.
 When it is layered underneath insulating or hard shell layers, it cranks up the heat, keeping you warm in bitterly cold conditions like skiing or winter hunting.
 Even though it will keep you toasty in the frigid, the nearly see-through material is breathable enough though that you won't overheat, sweat, and then freeze when working hard backcountry skiing, ice climbing, or shoveling your driveway in the heart of winter.
 Due to its impressive breathability, we wore it comfortably as a single layer hiking through canyons in Utah up into the high 60-degree range.

-The Capilene Air was only bested by the SmartWool here because of how permeable the fabric is; it allows air to pass through it extremely well which makes it breathable but also means that cold air cuts through it like a freshly sharpened blade through warm butter.
+The Capilene Air was only bested by our Editor's Choice here because of how permeable the fabric is; it allows air to pass through it extremely well which makes it breathable but also means that cold air cuts through it like a freshly sharpened blade through warm butter.
 So the warmth of this top in icy conditions relies on having adequate, mid, insulating, and outer shell layers.

 The fabric does a great job of wicking sweat away from the body, not wanting to hold onto moisture, and drying fast complimenting its breathability.
-For the thickness of the fabric, it dried fast, 10 minutes faster than the Smartwool Merino 250 which is a similar thickness but much heavier weight.
+For the thickness of the fabric, it dried fast, up to 10 minutes faster than competitors at a similar thickness but much heavier weight.
 Although, compared to the other super breathable layers it took nearly twice as long to dry.
 We're not sure there could be such a thing as too breathable but because of how efficient it is, it offers little to no wind resistance which means without a layer to put over top, cold winds cut through this and chill your core.
 Ideal for high intensity and start/stop missions in super cold conditions when layered properly.

 Comfort and Fit

 Another category that this top knocked out of the park.
-We weren't sure if we'd ever find a layer that would rival the comfort of the SmartWool Merino 250, but we found one to match and now have two tops that are paralleled in their downright coziness factor.
 When this slides on, it's like someone took a cashmere sweater, stuck a bike pump in it and fluffed it up so it floated like a cloud gently resting itself against your skin.
 It honestly is one of the most comfortable layers we've tested.

 Other features that make this one of the comfiest base layers money can buy is the completely seamless design.
 Patagonia's 3-D knit structure has allowed them to create a base layer that has NO stitched seams anywhere on the garment.
 The entire garment wears as a single piece of fabric enabling it to seamlessly, pun intended, metamorphose into a part of your skin.
 It is by far the stretchiest material of any base layer we tested.
 The stretch allows it to move with you and stay in place through any and every activity.
 Riding up, bunching, or exposing bare skin was never an issue.
 It does an incredible job at hugging your body and moving with you as if it is an extension of your skin.